 - Reduce the number of hits you receive by using date of birth and age to refine your search.

 - Utilizing a defined set of risk factors, build a PEP risk-scoring model that works for your organization.
-For each risk category, weight the risk factors and then build a defensible risk-scoring process.
+For each risk category, weigh the risk factors and then build a defensible risk-scoring process.

 - For low-risk PEPs, consider screening and monitoring for sanctions only; for medium-risk, PEPs, screening and monitoring for sanctions and regulatory actions only; and for high-risk PEPs, screening and monitoring against an entire database.